Estimated reading time: 4 minutes

 Your next to becoming an electrician is to apply for your training.
 You have two options: trade school or apprenticeship.

 Trade school is going to take place on a campus with labs to teach you hands-on skills and training.
-This is a great option for people who learn best from experienced teachers in a classroom setting and learning as they are doing the work alongside their instructors and peers.
+This is a great option for people who learn best from experienced teachers in a classroom setting and learn as they are doing the work alongside their instructors and peers.
 If you choose to enroll in a trade school, be sure the school you select is approved by the Division of Industrial Relations in California; otherwise, you will not be permitted to sit for your license examination and work as an electrician.

 You can also opt to be an apprentice, which will still require you to attend classes for a period of usually three to four years.
 Apprenticeships are more difficult to get accepted since the programs include a combination of training and work experience and take years to complete.
 (Read more about IBEW and apprenticeship here)